ICIJ/datashare-installer/README.md

 It is based on [Nullsoft Scriptable Install System](http://nsis.sourceforge.net).

-You will need to install the package [nsis](https://packages.ubuntu.com/search?keywords=nsis) You will also need the [inetc plugin](http://nsis.sourceforge.net/Inetc_plug-in).
-You will need to copy the `Plugin/x86-ansi/INetC.dll` under `/usr/share/nsis/Plugins`
+You will need to install the package [nsis](https://packages.ubuntu.com/search?keywords=nsis)

+You will also need the [inetc plugin](http://nsis.sourceforge.net/Inetc_plug-in).
+Just copy the `Plugin/x86-ansi/INetC.dll` under `/usr/share/nsis/Plugins`

 ## MacOS